Home Equity Loan vs. Personal Loan: Which To Choose?

 What Is a Home Equity Loan?

 Home equity loans, like home equity lines of credit (HELOCs), allow you to access the difference between your home’s current market value and the outstanding balance on your mortgage.
-This is a secured loan and is often called a second mortgage, which means that your home serves as collateral in case you default.
+This is a secured loan which is often called a second mortgage, which means that your home serves as collateral in case you default.

 You can use the loan funds for large, unexpected expenses, debt consolidation, or home improvements.
 However, the interest paid on the loan is only tax-deductible if you use it for home improvement.